layer-pack/layer-pack-samples/samples/wp5-multiple-endpoints/readme.md

 - 1 package with some www service, inheriting the core
 - 1 package with some www service, inheriting the www & core layers

-* Npm may fail if installing leafs layers first, npm i the core first don't fail

 # Run in dev mode

 ```bash